Checklist8 min

 Social Listening Checklist: Set Up Your Monitoring in 1 Hour

-Setting up social listening should not take weeks.
+Social listening setup is the one-hour process of going from a blank account to a fully operational monitoring system that surfaces real buyer conversations every day.
+It should not take weeks.
 It should not require a consultant, a strategy offsite, or a 50-page playbook.
-If you know who your customers are and what problems you solve, you can go from zero to a fully operational social listening setup in under 60 minutes.
-This checklist walks you through every step.
+If you know who your customers are and what problems you solve, you can finish the entire setup in under 60 minutes.
+If you are still evaluating options, check our roundup of the best social listening tools for lead generation.
+This checklist walks you through every step in 4 phases: define targets, configure the tool, prepare the response workflow, and launch.
 Print it, bookmark it, or screenshot it.
 Check off each item as you go.
-By the end of this hour, you will have keywords monitored, alerts configured, and a response workflow ready to capture your first leads.
+By the end of this hour, you will have 10 to 12 keywords monitored, alerts configured, and a response workflow ready to capture your first leads.

 Phase 1: Define your targets (15 minutes)